Single-particle limit of a topological edge state in a locally resonant band gap: Introduction

-Localized boundary modes have been previously reported in resonant band gaps.
+Localized boundary modes with topological origin have been previously reported in band gaps stemming from local resonance.
 For example, Zhang \textit{et al.}~\cite{zhang2020dirac} introduced resonator pairs into a classical valley-Hall lattice to obtain edge modes in resonant ranges, and Xia \textit{et al.}~\cite{xia2020topological} demonstrated edge modes in a beam with quasi-periodically attached resonators.
-In these studies, however, the mechanism governing the topological transition from a trivial to a non-trivial LRG was largely unexplored.
-This question is non-trivial: conventional topological states at finite frequencies arise through band inversion at Dirac points, requiring gap closure and reopening [Fig.~\ref{fig:intro}(a)].
-Yet, in LRGs, the attenuation singularity---associated with vanishing effective stiffness (equivalently, diverging effective mass)---enforces a non-vanishing minimum gap width~\cite{sugino2016mechanism}, thereby preventing gap closure under continuous parameter tuning~\cite{zhao2018topological}.
+However, until recently, the mechanism governing the topological transition from a trivial to a non-trivial LRG remained unclear.
+Conventional topological states at finite frequencies arise through band inversion at Dirac points, requiring gap closure and reopening [Fig.~\ref{fig:intro}(a)]. \pro{In LRGs, by contrast,} the attenuation singularity---associated with vanishing effective stiffness (equivalently, diverging effective mass)---enforces a non-vanishing minimum gap width~\cite{sugino2016mechanism}, thereby preventing gap closure under continuous parameter tuning~\cite{zhao2018topological}.
 A recent study by Jang \textit{et al.}~\cite{JANG2025} resolved this through a two-step process: first inducing a topological transition within a BrG, and subsequently switching its gap character to an LRG, thus bypassing the need for gap closure within the LRG itself [Fig.~\ref{fig:intro}(b)].
 Similarly, Zhang \textit{et al.}~\cite{zhang2024realization} illustrated a BrG-to-LRG transition in a beam-resonator system.
+Notably, Jang \textit{et al.}~\cite{JANG2025} also showed that the topological edge state formed at the local-resonance frequency, where the effective mass diverges, is confined to a single unit cell, forming a \textit{singular edge mode}.
+This raises the questions that we address here: what is the theoretical limit of such localization---can a topological edge state be confined to a single \textit{particle} (\textit{i.e.}, sub-unit-cell localization)? \pro{Further, can this be achieved in a low-frequency LRG, below the first BrG?}